SeaOfNodes/Simple/chapter03/README.md

 ![Graph2](./docs/03-graph3.svg)

 The return node has the constant `8` as its data value!
+When the parsing ends and the scope at level 0 is removed, only the `return 8` remains.